Medtech · Wearable Hardware

 Founding Engineer

-Building Ares: a lower-leg sensing sleeve combining IMUs, surface EMG, and force and pressure sensing to detect non-contact injury risk in elite athletes before it becomes an injury.
-Starting with ACL mechanisms in women's team sport, where incidence is disproportionately high and a single injury can sideline a player for nine to twelve months.
+Building Ares: a lower-leg sensing sleeve that combines IMUs, surface EMG, and force and pressure sensing to detect non-contact injury risk in elite athletes before it becomes an injury.
+The focus right now is ACL mechanisms in women's team sport, where incidence is disproportionately high and a single injury can sideline a player for nine to twelve months.

 My work spans the full hardware arc: circuit simulation and system-level modelling, control PCB design from schematic through manufacturing files, board bring-up and verification, cross-device communication architecture, power IC evaluation and integration, structured test case development, and technical documentation to IEEE standards.

-Every design decision balances sensing fidelity against wearability, battery life against sample rate, and clinical rigour against field practicality.
-The long-term vision extends beyond sport: the multimodal dataset Ares generates becomes a second product — motion priors derived from elite human performance, for robotics and embodied intelligence research.
+Every design decision involves a trade-off: sensing fidelity against wearability, battery life against sample rate, clinical rigour against field practicality.
+The long-term ambition goes beyond sport.
+The multimodal dataset Ares generates is a second product in itself: motion priors from elite human performance, usable for robotics and embodied intelligence research.

 This is where silicon meets the human body.
-Getting it wrong has real consequences.
+Getting it wrong matters.